-- C1 First-time, first-year (freshman) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2020. - · Include early decision, early action, and students who began studies during summer in this cohort. - Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, non-admission, placement on waiting list, or application withdrawn (by applicant or institution). - · Admitted applicants should include wait-listed students who were subsequently offered admission.
+- C1.
+First-time, first-year (freshman) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2021. - ✓ Include early decision, early action, and students who began studies during summer in this cohort. - ✓ Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, non-admission, placement on waiting list, or application withdrawn (by applicant or institution). - ✓ Admitted applicants should include wait-listed students who were subsequently offered admission. - ✓ Since the total may include students who did not provide gender data, the detail need not sum to the total.